 And to keep building bridges across continents, and between cultures.

-en here in the Napa Valley.
+The world’s a small place, even here in the Napa Valley.
 Yesterday I helped with an annual charity event called Kitchens in the Vineyards; this year one of the homes on tour was none other than the lovely residence where I’ve been working and living these many winters.
 Not only does the event showcase the house, but it includes 2 chefs and an author at each location.

 As I wandered into the large kitchen shortly before 9am to make some more coffee, I encountered a petite woman in gauzy sari attempting to plug in a rice warmer, while the docent in charge of explaining the kitchen’s aesthetic attributes struggled to find an unused outlet.
 This must be the morning chef.
 I already knew the afternoon one quite well, since she’s a friend and I’d helped her wipe up the messiest, most scrumptious chocolate batter from the white Carrera countertops the night before.